Frequently Asked Questions

 How much does your mediation cost?

-My basic fee is $300/hour, with a two-hour minimum for the first session.
-After that, there is a $75 charge for each quarter hour.
+My basic fee is $250/hour, applied to sessions with me and the time I spend drafting documents.
+Participants may choose to complete the court's forms themselves, in which case the fee is applied to sessions only.
 The fee is to be divided equally between the couple or, if one person pays all, the amount that would have been due from the other person is included as an offset in the division of an asset or debt.

 What can I expect to have at the end of a successful mediation?

-If you successfully mediate your divorce, I will prepare a completed Joint Petition for Divorce, a Decree of Divorce, and some other papers like the Family Court Cover Sheet and Affidavit of Resident Witness that one of you will file with Family Court.
+If you successfully mediate your divorce, you may opt for me to prepare a completed Joint Petition for Divorce, a Decree of Divorce, and some other papers like the Family Court Cover Sheet and Affidavit of Resident Witness that one of you will file with Family Court.
 You will need to sign the papers.
 Filing is done in Family Court, 601 N Pecos Road, Las Vegas, NV.